In this week’s video and post, I discuss how to deal with a partner who is continually rude and treats servers disrespectfully.

 - Blowing your nose in your table napkin and throwing your chewing gum in your water glass.

-- Changing your baby at the table or letting your children run around the restaurant or store.
+- Changing your baby at the restaurant table or letting your children run around the restaurant or store.

 Sybersue xo <3